dloher/dloher-tufte-css-jekyll/portfolio/_posts/2018-06-01-remote-areas.md

 ---
-title: "Transformation of Remote Rural Areas in the Alps"
+title: 'Transformation of Remote Rural Areas in the Alps'
-excerpt: "The photographic long-term project with the working title "Transformation of Remote Rural Areas in the Alps" documents the retreat of the human presence from remote rural areas in the Alps ..."
+excerpt: 'The photographic long-term project with the working title "Transformation of Remote Rural Areas in the Alps" documents the retreat of the human presence from remote rural areas in the Alps ...'
 date: 2018-06-01
 category: portfolio
 layout: post